anikakathuria/WOS_scraping/README.md

 "1876 Resources " OR "88 Energy " OR "89 Energy III " OR "AAG Energy Holdings " OR "Abu Dhabi National Energy PJSC " OR "Abu Dhabi National Oil " OR "Adani Welspun Exploration " OR "Advantage Energy " OR "Aethon Energy Management " OR "Africa Oil " OR "Ageron Energy " OR "Aker BP ASA" OR "Alpine Summit Energy Partners " OR "Alvopetro Energy " OR "Ameredev II " OR "Amni International Petroleum Development " OR "Amplify Energy " OR "Anschutz Exploration " OR "Antelopus Energy Pvt " OR "Antero Resources " OR "APA " OR "Apex Energy " OR "Apex International Energy Management " OR "APR Operating " OR "ARAR Oil & Gas " OR "ARC Resources " OR "Arsenal Resources " OR "Artis Exploration " OR "Ascent Resources " OR "Aspenleaf Energy " OR "Athabasca Oil " OR "Atlas Petroleum International " OR "Avant Natural Resources " OR "Azule Energy Holdings " OR "Ballard Petroleum Holdings " OR "Banco BTG Pactual " OR "Bangladesh Oil, Gas & Mineral " OR "Bapco Energies BSC" OR "Basra Oil " OR "Battalion Oil " OR "Bayswater Exploration and Production " OR "Baytex Energy " OR "BCE-Mach " OR "Beach Energy " OR "Beacon Offshore Energy " OR "Bedrock Energy Partners " OR "Belemaoil Producing " OR "Benchmark Energy " OR "Berry "
 ```

-6. Searching WOS and Saving Results
+6. Searching WOS and Saving Results:

 Now that the cleaned queries are generated, its time to search with them in Web of Science.
 This is the manual process -- go to Web of Science and copy each of the lines into the "Funding Agency" searchbar and put your school into "Affiliation".
 Each time, if there are any results, click:
 - Export
 - Excel